Silicon Controlled Rectifier, SCR or thyristor: what it is, how it works, symbol . . .

 When GE launched their devices, they used the term silicon controlled rectifier, or SCR, because it only conducted in one direction and was controllable.
 They used the name SCR as a trade mark for their products.

-To see how the thyristor operates, it is worth looking at a thyristor equivalent circuit.
-For the sake of an explanation, the thyristor circuit can be considered as two back to back transistors.
-The first transistor with its emitter connected to the cathode of the thyristor is an NPN transistor, whereas a second transistor with its emitter connected to the anode of the thyristor, SCR is a PNP transistor.
-The gate is connected to the base of the NPN transistor as shown below.
+The transistor with its emitter connected to the cathode of the thyristor is an NPN device whereas the transistor with its emitter connected to the anode of the SCR is a PNP variety.
+The gate is connected to the base of the NPN transistor.

 The thyristor or silicon controlled rectifier, SCR is a semiconductor device that has a number of unusual characteristics.
 It has three terminals: Anode, cathode and gate, reflecting thermionic valve / vacuum tube technology.
 As might be expected the gate is the control terminal while the main current flows between the anode and cathode.